FAQ's About St. Luke

 Q. Will I be regularly updated on my child’s progress?

-A. Weekly, teachers send home progress reports informing parents of their child's progress.
+A. Bi-weekly, teachers send home progress reports informing parents of their child’s progress.
+Student grades are also available through our online grading system, ThinkWave.
 It is our belief that communication between the home and school is essential to good student achievement.
 Therefore, teachers are easily accessible if a parent has a concern or needs to communicate with the teacher or principal.

 Q. How do your students achieve when they graduate and move on to high school?